stephenlacy/mathom/README.md

 ### Prerequisites

+- Docker
-- Docker and Docker Compose
+- Docker Compose

-OR:
+Or, if running in development mode:
+- Docker (for servers)
+- Go
 - Node.js and pnpm
 - PostgreSQL